DNS Load Balancing is DevOps' Secret Weapon

 Load balancing at the DNS (Domain Name System) level has been around for a few decades now, but it didn't become crucial until recently as technology is moving to the cloud.
 DNS is the perfect solution for managing cloud systems because it operates independently of hosting providers — meaning DNS records can be configured to manipulate how much and what kinds of traffic reach certain endpoints through a third party provider.

 With the growth of cloud-based services, infrastructure is more commonly managed as code rather than in a data center.
 That means you can alter a single DNS record and potentially knock your application or website offline.
-This has actually happened a few times.
+This has actually happened a few times(link is external).

 Conversely, you can leverage DNS records to optimize traffic flowing to your domains or servers.
 GeoDNS and network monitoring can supercharge your traditional DNS management, paving the way for automated DNS management.